jmackey-astro/pion-docs/docs/source/getting_started.rst

 ------------------------------------------------------

 PION has been compiled and run on a number of linux and UNIX-based operating systems and OS X.
-For all Operating Systems you need access to a C++ compiler such as gcc and, for multi-core calculations, an implementation of the MPI wrappers around the compiler, and cmake.
+For all Operating Systems you need access to a C++ compiler such as gcc and, for multi-core calculations, an implementation of the MPI wrappers around the compiler, and `cmake`.
 A few extra libraries are needed to run PION:

 + Microphysics is handled by the `CVODE <https://computing.llnl.gov/projects/sundials/cvode>`_ solver, part of the `SUNDIALS <https://computing.llnl.gov/projects/sundials>`_ suite of solvers.
 + PION works with SUNDIALS version 2, 3, 4, and 5, depending on the operating system and availabe system libraries.
 + Data I/O can use ASCII text files, `FITS <https://heasarc.gsfc.nasa.gov/fitsio/fitsio.html>`_, and `SILO <https://wci.llnl.gov/simulation/computer-codes/silo>`_, which are appropriate for different situations.
 Parallel execution on HPC systems should use SILO because it is built on the HDF5 library and has good performance on supercomputers.
 SILO uses version 4.10.2, FITS uses version 3.390 but should work with all 3.x versions.
-+ Interpolation routines use the `spline functions <https://www.gnu.org/software/gsl/doc/html/interp.html>`_ of the `GNU Scientific Library <https://www.gnu.org/software/gsl/>`_ (GSL).
++ Interpolation routines use the `modified Akima interpolation method <https://www.boost.org/doc/libs/master/libs/math/doc/html/math_toolkit/makima.html>`_ of the `Boost C++ libraries <https://www.boost.org/>`_.

 FITS, SILO and CVODE can either use system libraries or self-compiled libraries.
-The GSL must be present as a system library.
+Boost needs to be version 1.75.0 or newer, and this typically means it needs to be self-compiled.
 Here are instructions for how to install the required libraries for a number of different operating systems:

 Debian 9
 ^^^^^^^^^^

-All of the required support libraries can be installed in Debian 9 via the package manager, e.g. apt or aptitude, as follows.
+Support libraries can be installed in Debian 9 via the package manager, e.g. apt or aptitude, as follows.
+Then a script is run to install boost in `pion/extra_libraries/boost`.

 .. code-block:: bash

   $ sudo apt install libcfitsio-bin libcfitsio-dev libsilo-dev libsilo-bin python-silo \
-    libsundials-dev openmpi-bin openmpi-common curl libhdf5-serial-dev git libgsl-dev g++ cmake
+    libsundials-dev openmpi-bin openmpi-common curl libhdf5-serial-dev git g++ cmake
+  $ cd pion/extra_libraries
+  $ bash ./install_boost.sh
+  $ cd -

 Debian 10